08/09/2025

 2 min

 Change always brings new challenges, and we embrace this one with determination.
 We continue working together, with the same enthusiasm and the conviction that we still have much to contribute.
-ARA Baleares is and will be wherever you want to find us: with rigor, a critical eye, and an infinite love for this land.
+The ARA Baleares is and will be wherever you want to find us: with rigor, a critical eye, and an infinite love for this land.

 stats